 What Is Spaghetti?

-The most prominent feature of Italian cuisine is spaghetti.
+The most prominent feature of Italian-spirit dinner is spaghetti.
 This dish easily conquers many people in the world.
 Spaghetti is a combination of pasta from wheat flour and unique tomato sauce, with some other ingredients, depending on each person’s preferences.

 This is a favorite food for people all around the world.
 This is a very attractive dish, harmonious with the taste of pasta, combined with a rich and unique tomato sauce.
 The rich and special taste of this dish will make anyone who once enjoyed it will not forget.